November 7, 2014 - September 26, 2015

-Public programming throughout the year include artists talks, workshops, experimental theatre, readings and other events involving the public in the dynamic occupation of storytelling.
+Public programming throughout the year include artists talks, workshops, experimental theatre, readings, panel discussions, performances and other events involving the community in the dynamic occupation of storytelling.